biancashiromoto/basic-sql-queries/README.md

-# 🐬 Northwind Database SQL Queries
+# 🐬 Basic SQL Queries

 ## 🇺🇸 About this project